Explains the rights that you have if you are sectioned and detained in hospital under the Mental Health Act 1983.

 The Mental Health Act has rules for deciding who your nearest relative is, and the AMHP has to follow these rules.
 You can change who your nearest relative is if you would prefer a different person.
 To find out how to do this, see our information on the nearest relative.

 If you are sectioned and taken to hospital, you have the right to say that you do not want information about your care or treatment to be passed on to your nearest relative.
-There needs to be a good reason not to give them information.
+This should be respected in most cases.
 You can do this even if you have not gone to court to replace your nearest relative.

 For example, normally the hospital managers must tell your nearest relative when you are due to be discharged, but if you give instructions that they should not tell your nearest relative this or share other information about you, they should respect your wishes.